denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. java -- module- path x -p n-c
 G. None of the above

+**The -p option is a shorter form of -- module- path.
+Since the same option cannot be specified twice, options B, D, and F are incorrect.
+The -- module- path option is an alternate form of -p.
+The module name and class name are separated with a slash, making option C the answer.
+Note that x-x is legal because the module path is a folder name, so dashes are allowed.**

 ---

 15. For a top-down migration, all modules other than named modules are ??_____________ modules and are on the ??____________.